Finding better ways to provide the materials the world needs

 January 2020 - We responded to the National Government of New Zealand on amendments to the Climate Change Response Act 2002 to improve the operation of the NZ ETS

-Our annual review of our industry association memberships supplements the Climate Change Report and provides a complete list of the major industry associations that take positions on climate change and sets out the elements used to evaluate their policy positions and advocacy:
+Our annual review of our industry association memberships supplements the Climate Action Plan in the Annual Report and provides a complete list of the major industry associations that take positions on climate change and sets out the elements used to evaluate their policy positions and advocacy:

-The review provides further information on any major industry associations whose positions and advocacy on climate and energy policy significantly differ from Rio Tinto’s key positions on these issues.
+The review provides further information on any major industry associations whose positions and advocacy on climate and energy policy significantly differ from our key positions on these issues.

 How we process personal data provided or obtained through this website.